cybertraining-dsc/fa20-523-337/project/project.md

 	-	GeoNetwork-Region

-		No surprise here, as we are already aware that majority of the customers are from US, so America region tops the list
+		We are already aware that majority of the customers are from US, so America region tops the list.

 		![GeoNetwork-Region](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/geo_network_continent.png)